Canadian American Association of Professional Baseball: Playoff format

-Roster policies
+Players

 The league salary cap was a maximum amount that could be spent on the entire player roster.
 Teams could apportion it among players as they saw fit.
 Certain players were given coaching duties to earn additional pay.

-The maximum salary cap for a rostered player was about US$4,000 every one to two months, depending on the roster size.
+The maximum salary cap for a rostered player was about US$4,500 every one to two months, depending on the roster size.
 However most players made about $2–3,000 every month.
 There were some rostered players that made the maximum every two months.
-There were no players in the league that made more than $4,000 per month.
+There were no players in the league that made more than $4,500 per month.

 Rosters were limited to 23 players once the regular season began.
 An additional two players could be on the disabled list (which was referred to on some published rosters as the disabled/inactive list, and was sometimes used to ensure that a player under contract that a team does not wish to use was unavailable to opponents).
 League roster rules gave each player an LS (Length of Service) rating, based on the number of full years the player had played professionally: Rookie, LS-1 through LS-5, and Veteran.
 Teams could carry at most four veterans and were required to carry at least five rookies.
 Some published rosters stated the LS rating of each player.

 Scheduling

-Since 2005, the Can-Am League regular season schedule varied in length from 92 to 102 games.

-In 2019, the league scheduled a 95-game regular season.
+From 2015 to 2019, all teams played a total of 100 games during the regular season: 50 games each of home and road.

 In years when one of the teams was a league-operated traveling team, the franchises played an increased number of home games to keep the total length of the regular season constant.
 All games a franchise played against the traveling team were played at the franchise's ballpark.
 However, half of those games were designated "home games" for the traveling team, which took the field first and batted last as though the game were played at the traveling team's "home."

 Opponents played a series of from three to five games on consecutive days.
 Occasionally, for clubs near to one another, the original schedule did not put all the games of a series at the same ballpark.
 For example, the teams could travel to the visitors' ballpark for the middle game of a series.

-Tiebreakers

-In 2014, the Can-Am League adopted the IBAF's international tiebreaker rule.
-If a game went beyond the tenth inning, each half-inning began with a runner on second base.
-The runner was the batter who made the last out in the team's previous turn at bat, or the batter immediately preceding the leadoff man for the inning if that player had been substituted out.
-Play continued as normal otherwise.
-If the game remained tied, the process repeated until one team won.
-The first use of the rule came on June 2, 2014, in an interleague matchup between the St. Paul Saints and the Quebec Capitales, and the American Association has also adopted the rule.